davidemerson/jpmapper-lidar/README.md

 #### Option 2: Using pip

-If you prefer using pip, you can install JPMapper with the following steps.
-Note that some dependencies may require additional system libraries.
+If you prefer using pip, you can install JPMapper with the following steps. **Note**: Some dependencies (particularly PDAL and python-pdal) may require additional system libraries and can be challenging to install via pip on some systems.
+The conda approach is recommended for easier installation.

 1. **Create a virtual environment**:
    ```bash